Web article banners (34)

 At the same time, evidence shows fertility is unlikely to return to past levels.
 Even if a country were to experience an unprecedented fertility rebound, it would take many decades to see the workforce or population grow again.
 Thus, societies must actively adapt rather than try to restore the past.
 Preparing for aging means strengthening pension and health systems, extending healthy working lives, investing in innovation and productivity, and expanding labor markets to engage groups typically underrepresented in paid work, including women, people with disabilities, older adults, and immigrants.
 Population aging is inevitable, but with adaptation, societal decline is not.

-• How are policymakers testing new ways to help people have the number of children they want?
+• How are policymakers at all levels of government testing new ways to help people have the number of children they want?

 • In rapidly aging countries, are there governments that are reimagining pensions and health systems to build more resilient economies?